 Usually, the easiest way to stay on top of your energy spend would be to switch your energy deal to the cheapest one in your part of the country.
-However, with the collapse of the energy market in September 2021, it’s all but impossible to compare energy prices, let alone switch - even through energy comparison sites like ours.
+There are deals returning to the market, so it's possible to compare energy prices and switch through energy comparison sites like ours.
+However, switching might not be right for everyone.

 There have been various energy grants and discount schemes available for certain energy customers since before the collapse of the market.
-However, with the addition of various energy relief measures as part of an overall cost of living financial aid package released by the government, it can be difficult to work out what you’re eligible for.
+However, it can be difficult to work out what you’re eligible for.

 Our energy help scheme eligibility checker asks a few simple questions about your age, pension status, income and benefit allowance to see whether you qualify for government support.